 Investing in cryptocurrency and, more recently, NFTs (non-fungible tokens), has exploded in popularity.
 While it’s exciting to enter a new market, it’s imperative that you document your activity properly.

 Cryptocurrency Events – What’s Taxable?

 The IRS continues to keep an ever-closer eye on cryptocurrency activity.
 It’s important to know when your activity qualifies as a taxable event and what types of documentation the IRS expects at tax time.

 Buying Cryptocurrency is NOT a taxable event

-To start, good news, just buying cryptocurrency with USD is not a taxable event.
+To start: good news, just buying cryptocurrency with USD is not a taxable event.
 You will need to report your subsequent cryptocurrency activity on your 2021 tax return, however.
-The 2021 form 1040 is updated to read “At any time during 2021, did you receive, sell, exchange, or otherwise dispose of any financial interest in any virtual currency”.
-It is important to note that if you purchased crypto with USD and held that cryptocurrency throughout year, you do not have to check the box.
+The 2021 Form 1040 is updated to read “At any time during 2021, did you receive, sell, exchange, or otherwise dispose of any financial interest in any virtual currency?”.
+It is important to note that if you purchased crypto with USD and held that cryptocurrency throughout the year, you do not have to check the box.
 The term “receive” relates to if you were sent crypto that wasn’t an original purchase with the USD.

 Cryptocurrency Mining IS a taxable event

 Mining is the process of creating new crypto (applies to proof of work, PoW, cryptos) by solving complex mathematical equations in order to approve transactions on the blockchain.
 The cryptocurrency you get in return for doing this is called a “block reward”.